MinaAlmasi/assignment2-image-classification/README.md

 ## Reproducability
 To reproduce the results, follow the instructions in the [*Pipeline*](https://github.com/MinaAlmasi/assignment2-image-classification/tree/master#pipeline) section.

-**NB!
+NB!
 Be aware that fitting models (esp. the MLPClassifier) can be computationally intensive and may take several minutes.
-Cloud computing (e.g., Ucloud) is encouraged**.
+Cloud computing (e.g., [UCloud](https://cloud.sdu.dk/)) is encouraged.

 ## Project Structure
 The repository is structured as such:
 ```
 ├── README.md
 ├── assignment-desc.md
-├── in                          <---    preprocessed data (.npz) is stored here after running preprocess_data.py
+├── in                          <---    preprocessed data (.npz) after running preprocess_data.py
 │   └── README.md
 ├── models                      <---    classifiers saved here
 │   ├── LR_classifier